Views expressed by the host on this program documented to be almost always right 99.7% of the time Rush Limbaugh with talent on the loan from God.

 See?

-And then there's another family in the city, and then you've got the other woman and the family out in the compound in the in the village.
+And then you've got the other woman and the family out in the compound, in the village.

-And then they may not end up being as empowered as they were, because now the guys got a preferred family in the city.
+And then they may not end up being as empowered as they were because now the guy's got a preferred family in the city.

 But still, polygamy is what empowered women because it made them self-sufficient.